 — Art: 10/10

-The artwork is top notch as usual, the setting is excellent, as expected of MochiJun, and the steampunk elements with her gorgeously detailed drawings...
+The artwork is top notch as usual, the setting is excellent, and it successfully pulls of a very wonderland sort of feel to it, as expected of MochiJun, and the steampunk elements with her gorgeously detailed drawings...
 I lived to see this.
 The artwork also has an unique way of expressing emotions.
-Yeah, I am a fanboy of her artwork, I love this woman.
-Attention to ALL the colored pages, she loves to put foreshadowing in all her drawings, what about the poster with Vanitas and Noé surrounded by chess pieces?
+I especially love her color pages and speaking of which, attention to ALL of them, she loves to put foreshadowing in all her drawings, what about the poster with Vanitas and Noé surrounded by chess pieces?
 Who are the pawns, and who are the players?
 When will they break?

 — Characters: 8/10